Recruitment and Progression in the Library Sector [TG1/Recruitment]

 Lindsay Ure, Head of Academic Engagement, UCL Library Services

-Rachel Heastie, Head of Customer Services, Library and Culture Services, Royal Holloway University of London
+Rachel Heastie, Head of Customer Services, Royal Holloway University of London: ‘How to stand out on paper: Making every job application count’.

 Full programme will be available here shortly